Nuances of lighting for ageing eyes

 As we get older, our visual ability naturally declines.
-From the age of 40 many people will experience a noticeable and sometimes life changing decline in eyesight.
-This visual decline can cause a number of problems such as everyday task like reading but can also be a safety hazard such as driving.
+For instance, from the age of 40 many people will experience a noticeable and sometimes life changing nuances in eyesight.
+More so, this visual decline can cause a number of problems such as everyday task like reading but can also be a safety hazard such as driving.

-As the eye ages, a number of visual alternations can occur:
+As the eye ages, a number of visual nuances can occur:

 - the ability for our eyes to adapt quickly from light to dark can slowdown;